mckennapsean/dissertation/content/02-background.md

 ## Bridging Flexibility into Visualization Design

-When working with other designers, we discovered a disparity with how other visualization designers incorporate flexibility into the design process.
+In a visualization design project where we worked with other types of designers (discussed in [@sec:formulation]), we discovered a disparity with how other visualization design models incorporate flexibility into the design process.
-Although some visualization researchers argue that design and research methods can elicit creativity in for visualization design [@Lloyd2011;
+Although some visualization researchers argue that design and research methods can elicit creativity in visualization design [@Lloyd2011; @Goodwin2013a;
-@Goodwin2013a; @Moere2011], design research also tends to more explicitly emphasize and highlight the complex nature of the design process [@Baker2010;
-@Cao2010], as well as put an emphasis on constraints for design [@Onarheim2010;
+@Moere2011], design research also tends to more explicitly emphasize and highlight the complex nature of the design process [@Baker2010; @Cao2010] as well as the role of design constraints [@Onarheim2010; @Savage1998].
-@Savage1998].
 It is not clear, however, how this design research explicitly addresses or captures well-established visualization design decisions, namely those described by the levels of the nested model [@Munzner2009].
-We struggled to reconcile the visualization design decisions we wanted to make with these various creative process models.
+During this project, we struggled to reconcile the visualization design decisions we wanted to make with these various creative process models used by other types of designers.

-By reflecting on our own design process in [@sec:formulation], we identified a need for a process framework that balances the flexibility and actionability of models from the design community with the explicit artifacts and decisions necessary for visualization design.
+By reflecting on our own design process in [@sec:formulation], we identify a need for a process framework that balances the flexibility and actionability of models from the design community with the explicit artifacts and decisions necessary for visualization design.
 We developed the design activity framework